ld-ing/qdhf/README.md

 ##  Acknowledgments
 The main structure of this code is modified from the [DQD](https://github.com/icaros-usc/dqd/tree/main).
 Each experiment contains its own modified version of [pyribs](https://pyribs.org/), a quality diversity optimization library.
 The maze navigation experiment uses a modified version of [Kheperax](https://github.com/adaptive-intelligent-robotics/Kheperax).
 The LSI experiment uses Stable Diffusion ([huggingface/diffusers](https://github.com/huggingface/diffusers)), [OpenAI CLIP](https://github.com/openai/CLIP), and [DreamSim](https://github.com/ssundaram21/dreamsim).
+The funding acknowledgments are disclosed in the paper.